 We live in a culture that, for a long time, has seemed to have very little space for sensitives.
-In older times there was a respect for the shamans, healers, spiritualist, and those that walked between worlds.
-But somewhere along the way logic become king, and anything that deviated from the logical became taboo.
+In older times there was much greater respect for the shamans, healers, spiritualist, and those that walked between worlds.
+But somewhere along the way, logic become king, emotional power was lost and anything that deviated from the rational definition of life became taboo.

 A Universal Shift Is Underway

-As a child there were many words being thrown around ADHAD, indigo child, etc. All of which were an attempt to describe what I was, and what a million other children in the early 90s were going through.
-Though it didn’t begin then… we are the children of an older generation of senstiives, who never had the chance to fully grow in all their spiritual light.
+When I was a child, there were many words being thrown around: ADHAD, indigo child, etc. All of which were attempts to describe what I was, and what a million other children in the early 90s were going through.
+Though it didn’t begin then… we are the children of an older generation of empathic souls, who never had the chance to fully grow in all their spiritual light.
 But we are coming out of the dark.

-This conversation about empaths, and empathy has grown into a mainstream topic.
-Much of the anxiety, depression, addiction and anguish we are experiencing as a society, is actually the product of unaware emapths.
+But since then, empathy has grown into a mainstream topic.
+Much of the anxiety, depression, addiction and anguish we are experiencing as a society, is actually the product of emotionally unaware empaths.
 It is the result of being psychically open, without ever knowing, or having the chance to know the truth.
-But I think we have had enough… we are calling it like we see it!
+But I think we have had enough… we are calling it as we see it!

-The mermaid is the archetype of the empath.
-The mermaid is a beautiful creature, unique to her element, and in that element she grows, thrives, and is revered… take her out of the sacred space of the waters and she will flounder, even die.
-Many empaths have felt that pain… ripped from the fluid nature of home, placed into the harsh conditions of the “real world”.
+The mermaid is a beautiful creature, unique to her element, and in that element, she grows, thrives, and is revered… but take her out of the sacred space of the waters and she will flounder, even die.
+Many empaths feel that same pain… ripped from the fluid nature of home, and placed into the harsh conditions of the “real world”.
 It’s hard to bare and leaves many empaths emotionally drained.

 This is why most empaths are labeled as depressed.
 They battle with addiction, social anxiety, and weight gain.
-All of which are an attempt to numb the pain of feeling, though that never really works because in the pursuit for relief you are destroying yourself.
+All of which are an attempt to numb the pain of empathy and emotion.
+But, it never really works because in the pursuit for relief you are only ever destroying yourself.

-Creating a suitable environment for your empathic nature is essential for survival.
-As an empath you are working on a different level, constantly being inundated by thoughts, feelings and energy.
-The violent nature of the world, and all that is cycling through it will completely drain your lifeline, and warp you into something less than vital.
+As an empath you are working on a different level from most other people, constantly being inundated by thoughts, feelings and both positive and negative energy.
+The violent nature of the world and all that is cycling through it will completely drain your lifeline if you don’t put protective measures into place.

 Sacred space can come in any form that feels right to you.
 This can be a physical space, or a mental space…or both.
-The key is to remember that you are the center of sacred space.
-Tap into your creative, and imaginative nature, here you will find unlimited possibilities for connecting with your center.
+The key is to remember that you are the center of your sacred space.
+Tap into your creative, and imaginative nature and your intuition: Here you will find unlimited possibilities for connecting with your center.

-Carve out a corner in your home where you can create your space for mediation, silent reflection, and prayer.
-Place an altar in this corner, or a warm blanket.
+Start out by carving out a corner in your home where you can create a space for meditation, silent reflection, and prayer.
+Place an altar in this corner, some cushions, and a warm blanket.
 Read here, write here, talk to Spirit, and connect with the Universe.
 Let your inner turmoil unwind.
-Ideally your whole home is your sacred space.
+In an ideal world, your whole home would become your sacred space.

-I feel sacred when I sit on my antique sofa, curled up with a good cup of sage tea, and my journal.
+I feel a sense of the sacred when I sit on my antique sofa, curled up with a good cup of sage tea, and my journal.
 Or when I play the piano, and sing for hours.
-Sometimes I will create a very intentional sacred space.
-An old rosewood table, adorned with a white candle, a picture of the goddess, and a sage smudge.
-For hours I will sit with myself, falling under the spell of the candle light, going through the levels of feeling, purging and affirming.
+Sometimes I will create a very intentional sacred space using an old rosewood table, adorned with a white candle, a picture of the goddess, and a sage smudge.
+For hours I will sit with myself, falling under the spell of the candlelight, going through the levels of feeling, purging and affirming.
 I will burn sage, letting the smoke lift all the pain, and impurities from my energy bodies.

 Find what works for you!

 Once you have the strength which is gained from being in your sacred space, be honest with yourself about what you can, and cannot handle.
-Empathic people have adverse affects to stimulants.
-This comes in the form of alcohol, drugs, overly energetic crowds, and high energy.
-Don’t let anyone convince you that you need to toughen up… yes, try to function in the world.
-Don’t disconnect from reality, but honor yourself.
+Empathic people have adverse effects to stimulants, coming in the form of alcohol, drugs, overly energetic crowds, a lot of noise and high energy.
+Don’t let any other person convince you that you need to toughen up… yes, try to function in the world, but honor yourself.

-Saying no is a way of controlling your energy.
-If you are prone to say yes based on guilt, and feeling like a person really needs you…then stop for a moment and evaluate how this will feed into your wellbeing.
-Is this a good choice for you?
-Is it feeding your spirit?
-Is it depleting your spirit?
+If you are prone to saying yes based on guilt, and feeling like a person really needs you…then stop for a moment and evaluate how this will feed into your wellbeing.

-Maybe suggest that you need time to think about it.
-Often as an empath we become overwhelmed by being put on the spot, so we blurt out anything that will get us out of the situation quickly.
+Try suggesting instead that you need time to think about it.
+Often as empaths, we become overwhelmed by being put on the spot, so we blurt out anything that will get us out of the situation quickly.
 Which results in a negative commitment.
 Saying no is not a bad thing, and you are not being mean… or selfish!

 We Are All Empathic

-On some level we are all empathic.
+On some level, we all hold empathic traits.
 It is our truest nature to be spiritually attuned.
 Some of us tend to be more empathic than others, which is what we are addressing here.
 Often these are the people who are more right-brained and introverted but not always – you can be a wizard when it comes to knowing how to relate to others but still be very empathic.

 Never fear this gift!
-Being empathic can be a blessing.
-It is a rewarding to learn to use your empathic abilities as it enhances your connection to the people and situations around you.
+Being a highly sensitive person is a blessing.
+It is incredibly rewarding to learn to use your empathic abilities to enhance your connection to the people and situations around you.
 You may find you are already in a field that allows you to use your empathic abilities: creatives, artists, caretakers, teachers, and spiritual workers.
 But this gift can be used in any circumstance.